Date-based scheduling

 Does Lunatask support deadlines?

-No, Lunatask currently does not support end dates or deadlines.
-Please, treat the date as the start date (or date on which to decide what to do with the task, i.e. a deferred date) when scheduling tasks for the future.
+No, Lunatask currently does not support end dates or deadlines for tasks.
+Please, treat the date more as a start date (or a date on which to decide what to do with the task, i.e. a deferred date) when scheduling tasks for the future.